Duplicate, copy, move or compare files and folders, copy paths and filenames, all from the Side Bar in Sublime Text

 - Copy Absolute Path

-They're all also available via the command palette, in addition to:
+All except Compare are also available via the command palette, in addition to:

 - Reveal In Sidebar